Suhas-S2004/Uber-Analysis/README.md

-# Uber Analysis -  Power BI
+# Uber Dashboard - PowerBI
-An interactive Power BI dashboard designed to analyze Uber ride data, providing insights into trips, time patterns, popular pickup locations, and other key metrics.
+An interactive **Power BI dashboard** designed to analyze Uber ride data, providing insights into trips, time patterns, popular pickup locations, and other key metrics.

-Features
+##  Features

-Trip volume trends over time (daily, weekly, monthly).
+* Trip volume trends over time (daily, weekly, monthly).

-Popular pickup and drop-off locations.
+* Popular pickup and drop-off locations.

-Peak hours and day-of-week analysis.
+* Peak hours and day-of-week analysis.

-Ride distance and fare distribution.
+* Ride distance and fare distribution.

-Dynamic filters for date, time, and location.
+* Dynamic filters for date, time, and location.

-Technology Stack
+##  Technology Stack

-Power BI – for interactive data visualization.
+* **Power BI** – for interactive data visualization.

-Uber ride dataset – (provide dataset link or mention if private).
+* **Uber ride dataset** – ().

- Repository Contents
+##  Repository Contents

-Uber Dashboard.pbix → Power BI dashboard file.
+* `Uber Dashboard.pbix` → Power BI dashboard file.

-README.md → Project documentation (this file).
+* `README.md` → Project documentation (this file).

-(Optional) Data files if you want to share them (CSV/Excel).

- Getting Started
+##  Getting Started

-Clone/download this repository.
+1. Clone/download this repository.

-Open Uber Dashboard.pbix in Power BI Desktop.
+2. Open `Uber Dashboard.pbix` in **Power BI Desktop**.

-Refresh the data source if required (update dataset path).
+3. Refresh the data source if required (update dataset path).

-Explore interactive reports and dashboards.
+4. Explore interactive reports and dashboards.

-📌 Use Cases
+##  Use Cases

-Identifying peak demand times for Uber rides.
+* Identifying peak demand times for Uber rides.

-Analyzing location-based demand and supply.
+* Analyzing location-based demand and supply.

-Supporting decision-making for ride allocation and pricing strategies.
+* Supporting decision-making for ride allocation and pricing strategies.

-📸 Dashboard Preview
+##  Dashboard Preview

-(You can add screenshots of your Power BI dashboard here for better visualization.)
+*(You can add screenshots of your Power BI dashboard here for better visualization.)*

+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

+---

+👉 Do you want me to also **add sample screenshots section** (with placeholders) so your GitHub README looks more visual?